estevaofon/gpt-image-generator/README.md

 ## :space_invader: About

-This code imports modules such as 'os', 'openai', 'sys' and 'dotenv'.
-It loads sensitive authentication information into the defined environment.
-This code defines the `create_image()` function that takes in a `description` argument, passes the description into an OpenAI API to generate an image and returns the url of that image.
-Finally, when the code is executed directly, `sys.argv[1]` is used to extract the first argument passed to the script and is used as the description passed to the `create_image()` function.
-The resulting image url is printed to the console.
+This code is a Python script that uses the OpenAI API to generate an image based on a given text prompt.
+It imports necessary libraries, sets up the OpenAI API, creates a function "create_image" that takes in a string "description" as a prompt and returns an image URL.
+Finally, it runs the "create_image" function if the script is run directly and prints the resulting image URL.

 ## :wrench: Requirements